5G Technology

 Mobile money agency in Ghana.
 Roughly 50% of the world’s population is still not connected to the internet.
 Photo credit: Credit: John O’Bryan/ USAID.

-Access to education, health and information are fundamental rights; but multiplayer video games, virtual reality, and autonomous vehicles—all of which would rely on 5G – are not.
+Access to education, healthcare, and information are fundamental rights; but multiplayer video games, virtual reality, and autonomous vehicles—all of which would rely on 5G – are not.
 5G is a distraction from the critical infrastructure needed to get people online to fully enjoy their fundamental rights and to allow for democratic functioning.
 The focus on 5G actually diverts attention away from immediate solutions to improving access and bridging the digital divide.

 Digital trainers in Mugumu, Tanzania.
 5G is not designed primarily to connect people, but rather to connect devices.
 Photo credit: Photo by Bobby Neptune for DAI.